guizlet/backend-awesome-weather/README.md

 # Background
 MetaWeather service has been well adopted internally.
 Its main responsibility is to fetch weather data from the third-party service https://www.metaweather.com which is in turn consumed by several downstream clients.
 Over time we start to realize that APIs from MetaWeather lack some features and do not meet our new requirements.
-Our goal is to migrate to APIs provided by https://openweathermap.org/api , which provide richer data sets, better documentation and more API parameters for finer-grained control.
+Our goal is to migrate to APIs provided by https://openweathermap.org/api , which come with richer data sets, better documentation and more API parameters for finer-grained control.

 Note: For simplicity, we'll refer to MetaWeather as "old service" and OpenWeatherMap as "new service" across all Java classes.

 # Goals
+* Improve code design in this project so that we will modify less code when migrating to yet another weather service in the future;
 * Migrate the example code `LowestHumidityExample.java` to OpenWeatherMap APIs;
-* Apply best practices of code design so that we will modify less code when migrating to yet another weather service in the future;
 * Use existing unit tests to verify migration results.

 # File structure
 ## src/main/java
 * Java class `LowestHumidityExample.java`: where migration will take place;
-* Java class `AverageHighTemperatureExample.java`: other example(s) that illustrate how weather services are being use.
+* Java class `AverageHighTemperatureExample.java`: other example(s) that illustrate how the old weather service is being used.
 Migration is *not* required in this interview;
-* Java package `metaweather` and `openweathermap`: MetaWeather and OpenWeatherMap service classes and data models ;
+* Java package `metaweather` and `openweathermap`: MetaWeather and OpenWeatherMap service classes and data models;
 * Java package `util`: util classes and functions which are *not* in the critical path of the migration.

 ## src/main/resources